Working with patients

 In Aotearoa New Zealand, a psychiatrist should recognise that the Treaty of Waitangi is the nation’s founding document.
 In doing so, they should acknowledge the centrality of the Treaty and apply the principles of partnership, participation and protection in the delivery of medical care.

-- MCNZ Cultural competence
+- MCNZ Cultural Safety

 - MBA Good Medical Practice: a code of conduct for medical practitioners in Australia